grffn9/housing-market-prediction-ml/README.md

 ## Project Structure

 * **`Clean_Data.csv`**: The raw dataset used as the basis for the project.
-* **`Final Python Code.ipynb`**: The Jupyter Notebook containing all the code for data processing, model training, and evaluation.
+* **`Model.ipynb`**: The Jupyter Notebook containing all the code for data processing, model training, and evaluation.
 This is the core of the project.
 * **`Final Report.pdf`**: A detailed report outlining the methodology, findings, and conclusions of the machine learning project.
-* **`ML Project Notes.txt`**: A text file with miscellaneous notes and thoughts from the development process.

 ## Requirements